AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MAGENTO_RESTAPI

-These `MAGENTO_RESTAPI_*` values are optional and can be used in cases when your Magento instance has a different API path than the one in `MAGENTO_BASE_URL`.
+These `MAGENTO_RESTAPI_*` values are optional and can be used in cases when your Adobe Commerce or Magento Open Source instance has a different API path than the one in `MAGENTO_BASE_URL`.

 ```conf
 MAGENTO_RESTAPI_SERVER_HOST